I used to be so reckless with sunscreen.

 Forget about bathrooms and cars.
 If you don’t want your bottle of sunscreen to go bad quickly, store it in a cool, dry, and humid place.
 No excuses.

 Where do you store your sunscreen?
+Let me know in the comments below.

 Take The Guesswork Out Of Skincare Shopping